matteosaponati/matteosaponati.github.io/_pages/about.md

     </div>
     <br><br>
       I am a research scientist in Machine Learning and Neuroscience.
 I am fascinated by life and intelligence, and I like to study complex systems.
 I love to play music and dance.
-      Most importantly, I am a human being who tries to go through this immersive life with the help of connections, open communications, and love.
+      Most importantly, I am a human being going through this life with the help of connections, open communication, and love.

   </div>
 </div>